Tractable Uncertainty-Aware Meta-Learning: Methods

 To make exact predictions, we would require conditioning this mixture model.
-As this is not directly tractable, we propose to first \textit{infer the cluster} from which a task comes from, by identifying the Gaussian $\gaussian_{j_0}$ that yields the highest likelihood for the context data $\left( \xcontextinput, \ycontextoutput \right)$.
+To simplify this, we propose to first \textit{infer the cluster} from which a task comes from, by identifying the Gaussian $\gaussian_{j_0}$ that yields the highest likelihood for the context data $\left( \xcontextinput, \ycontextoutput \right)$.
 Then, we can \textit{adapt} by conditioning $\gaussian_{j_0}$ with the context data and finally \textit{infer} by evaluating the resulting posterior distribution on the queried inputs $\xqueryinput$.